intelagense/rwxrob/log/2021/02/14/README.md

+## Sunday, February 14, 2021, 2:50:52PM EST <1613332252>

+I hate that Jekyll (GitHub Pages) decided to insert an `_config.yml` file without getting confirmation.
+This reminds me I have to add `doc` to the semi-reserved list of knowledge nodes.

 ## Sunday, February 14, 2021, 11:08:57AM EST <1613318937>

 If KEG works and people start saving knowledge in Git repos on GitHub,